 The far left side of the Great Wall of China.
 You access the route by climbing a ladder of steel rungs to get to a sandy ledge where the route starts.

 Mar 7, 2010

 Honestly, this route is an overhyped pile.
 People like it because it's juggy, steep, and really ego-boosting for .13a in the gorge.
-It's probably .12c.
+It's been called .12c by more than a few people.
 Aurora is chossy and unpleasant at the bottom and is a drilled and gluey pile at the top.
 There are many better .13s in the gorge not to mention better easier routes.
 I guess the headwall to the right would be "classic" too if it was chiseled or had modular holds bolted on.

 |By Brad G|